Katalyst99/Algo-in-C/README.md

 ## 19. Trapping Rain Water:
 * The algorithm has practical applications in multiple fields, including civil engineering, as it can be used to design drainage systems and calculate water flow in flood-prone areas.

+## 20. Peak Element Problem:
+* The algorithm has practical applications in multiple fields, including stock market analysis, as peak detection can be quite useful in analyzing stock market trends.